Skip to main content

 There are three ways to find out where a method is defined in Ruby using IRB:

-defined on the Method objectusing the IRB
+• using the source_location defined on the Method object

-(for displaying the object but not the source file)
+• displaying information about an object using ls (for displaying the object but not the source file)

 Before we start, here is my IRB configuration: